pusher/pusher-websocket-java/README.md

 ## Subscribing to channels

 Pusher uses the concept of [channels](http://pusher.com/docs/channels) as a way of subscribing to data.
 They are identified and subscribed to by a simple name.
 Events are bound to on a channels and are also identified by name.
-To listen to an event you need to implemented the `ChannelEventListener` interface (see **Binding to and handling events**).
+To listen to an event you need to implemented the `ChannelEventListener` interface (see **Binding and handling events**).

 ### Public channels